estebanramos/Flipper-ArgentinaIRDB/README.md

 # Flipper-ArgentinaIRDB
-Collection of differente IRs of Argentina brands and products
+Collection of differents IRs of Argentina brands and products